Producing complete, legible documentation and using billing codes appropriately to avoid payment denials

 Carrying out audits and issuing payment denials are time-consuming, costly and unpleasant.
 However, Pinnacol strives to ensure that injured workers receive high-quality care by promoting adherence to the DOWC’s treatment guidelines, confirming services rendered are appropriate, and requiring complete and legible documentation to support care coordination and successful communication among all stakeholders.

-If you have questions or wish to learn about opportunities to improve billing practices in your office, please contact Pinnacol’s billing auditors at email@example.com.
+If you have questions or wish to learn about opportunities to improve billing practices in your office, please contact Pinnacol’s provider medical billing auditors at 303.361.4940 or email@example.com.
 They will be happy to assist you and your staff by phone or in person.
 If you have feedback about this article, I would love to hear from you at firstname.lastname@example.org.